alexander-kurichenko/rpi-argonone/README.md

   &nbsp;

- - And copy these files to specified location in your system:
+ - Copy these files to specified location in your system:

    - **/usr/local/bin/fanctrl**